An experienced Michigan police misconduct lawyer can help if you or a loved one was injured by a law enforcement officer.

 Cities and other entities also want to avoid lawsuits so their investigations can be slanted against the abuse victim.

-How do I File a Lawsuit against the Police?
+How do I File a Police Misconduct Lawsuit?

 Lawsuits for police abuse include claims for violations of both federal and state laws.
 Many suits are filed in federal courts due to constitutional violations and civil rights violations.
 These include federal violations of: